F1R3FLY-io/f1r3fly/.github/ISSUE_TEMPLATE/30_documentation.md

 ---
 name: Request documentation improvement
-about: Suggest an enhancement related to documentation in RChain repository
+about: Suggest an enhancement related to documentation in F1R3FLY repository
+title: ''
 labels: enhancement
+assignees: ''

 ---

 <!-- Thank you very much for your feedback. -->

 <!-- Please answer these questions before submitting a request. -->

-### If this relates to existing RChain documentation, please provide the complete, specific URL and location in the page
+### If this relates to existing F1R3FLY documentation, please provide the complete, specific URL and location in the page

 ### Please describe the problem including, missing, unclear or incorrect documentation